-We visited Canada in the summer of 2018, travelling west from Toronto to Vancouver.
-We stayed with friends in Toronto, having flown from Minnesota and the view from the air approaching the airport was spectacular.
+In the summer of 2018, my husband Dragan, our son, Aleks, who was 11 at the time and I visited Canada.
+We travelled west from Toronto to Vancouver.
+Having flown from Minnesota (see previous) we stayed with friends in Toronto and the view from the air approaching the airport was spectacular.

 We caught the metro to downtown Toronto and since Aleks loves aquariums, Ripley’s Aquarium was a must.
 After all the sharks and fish in the aquarium we ran out of steam, so we’ll have to scale Toronto’s CN Tower another time.
 Looking up, I was amazed to see a group of people hanging from the top of the tower, doing an ‘Edge Walk’.
 If you have a head for heights, then maybe this is for you….